GfSE/SAF-Specification/stakeholders.md

 * Who provides the inputs to a critical function?
 # Customer
-Definition - Customer (also Acquirer): organization or person that receives a product or service, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]
+Definition - Customer (also Acquirer):
+Organization or person that receives a product or service, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]
 The Customer is an organization or person that receives a product.
 Examples: Consumer, client, end user, retailer, beneficiary, and purchaser.
 A customer can be internal or external to the organization.
 Customer is a broader reference than Acquirer, operator, or user and includes those roles as well as others.
 However, the Customer provides the funding.

 ## Concern